hannatklein/the_pantry/README.md

-GitHub Checkpoint Assignment
+GitHub Checkpoint Assignment - learning the basics of the command line and GitHub
-# the_pantry_assignment